rashmi-dev/pixel_art_maker/README.md

 2. Open the menu by clicking the hamburger icon on the top right.
 Choose the grid width and height to create the grid size of your choosing.
 The limit is 100 for both height and width.

-3.You can also color the cell by selecting the "Pick a Color" radio button or select the "Pick a Gradient" to color the table cell using gradients.
+3. You can also color the cell by selecting the "Pick a Color" radio button or select the "Pick a Gradient" to color the table cell using gradients.

-4.In gradients you also have radial and linear gradient options.
+4. In gradients you also have radial and linear gradient options.